Lung PET scan

 Risks

 The amount of radiation used in a PET scan is low.
-It is about the same amount of radiation as in most CT scans.
+However, it is more than twice as much as most CT scans.
 Also, the radiation does not last for very long in your body.

 Women who are pregnant or are breastfeeding should let their provider know before having this test.
 Infants and babies developing in the womb are more sensitive to the effects of radiation because their organs are still growing.